urosevic/youtube-channel/readme.txt

 If you are in a hurry, please find a developer to do it for you or [request a quote from us](https://urosevic.net/wordpress/contact/?subject=YouTube%20Channel).

-= Where do I report security bugs found in this plugin? =
+= How can I report security bugs? =

-Please report security bugs found in the source code of the My YouTube Channel plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/youtube-channel).
-The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/youtube-channel)

 == Changelog ==

+= 3.24.7 (20240706) =
+* Change: Rename classes to match new plugin name `My YouTube Channel`
+* Improve: Introduce option to locally store thumbnail images for improved cache policy
+* Tested: WordPress 6.6 and theme Twenty Twenty Four 1.1 on PHP 8.3.7

 = 3.23.4 (20230223) =
 * Security: Fix CSRF vulnerability, thanks to [Mika/Patchstack](https://patchstack.com/database/researcher/5ade6efe-f495-4836-906d-3de30c24edad)